Life is not a race to be first finished

 Blogger

 • Now you are ready to share your video.
-Go to your Blogger app and log in.
+Go to your Blogger in Safari and log in.

 • Click on the pencil to write a new blog post.